ssricardo/anki-plugins/anki-markdown/README.md

 # Anki Markdown Formatter

 > TLDR; Surround your content with `<amd>` to have it processed as Markdown.
-There are some customization/configurations below...
+> Or use the context menu to convert it in-place (From version 2.0)

 [If you already know Markdown, skip the next paragraph...]

 Markdown is an easy way of formatting texts, based on a predefined syntax.
-It makes it simple and fast to write texts because the user doesn't need to worry about annoying details, like when you user tool like Word.
+It makes it simple and fast to write texts because the user doesn't need to worry about annoying details, like when you use tools like Word.
 It's like on WhatsApp, you write \_text_ and after sending it, its shown as _text_.

-Check more information and the syntax out on the following websites:
+Check out more information and the syntax on the following websites:

 * [markdownguide](https://www.markdownguide.org/)
     * [Syntax](https://www.markdownguide.org/basic-syntax/)